 The crisis that arose as a result of the coronavirus (COVID-19) pandemic has brought many challenges to all sectors of the Brazilian economy.
 In the electrical sector, we have seen effects such as:

 - Lower energy consumption: with the imposed restrictions, industry and trade have drastically reduced their business.
 A comparison of the period from March 21st (beginning of the social restrictions measures) to May 8th for 2019 and 2020 shows an average reduction in electricity consumption of 11% (Source: CCEE).
 The official review of the load forecast for the 2020-2024 cycle indicates a reduction in consumption of 2,9% for the year 2020.

 - Reductions in profit for the distributors, arising from a strong reduction in consumption and a high risk of an increase in default on payments.

 - Requests for renegotiation of contracts in the free electricity market by industrial and commercial customers.

-The government has announced measures to maintain the sustainability of the sector, focusing, in the first instance, on distributors and low-income consumers.
-The most relevant measure is a loan negotiated with a syndicate of banks to cover the revenue deficit of the distributors and ensure these are passed on to other links in the chain, such as generators and transmitters.Compared to the rationing of 2001, the other extreme event that affected the country in this century, the recovery of the market after the COVID-19 pandemic should be faster.
-Some sector specialists believe that the recovery of the economy will be based on a strong investment program in infrastructure and privatisation, as a means of attracting private capital.
+The government announced measures to maintain the sustainability of the sector, focusing, in the first instance, on distributors and low-income consumers.
+The most relevant measure was a loan negotiated with a syndicate of banks to cover the revenue deficit of the distributors and ensure these are passed on to other links in the chain, such as generators and transmitters.Compared to the rationing of 2001, the other extreme event that affected the country in this century, the recovery of the market after the COVID-19 pandemic should be faster.
+Some sector specialists believe that the recovery of the economy will be based on a strong investment program in infrastructure and privatization, as a means of attracting private capital.